 More than 15 million people of all ages and fitness levels participate in Nordic walking, a sport that uses special poles to engage the upper body muscles.
-It’s known for providing a fantastic, low-impact workout, even for those who have health problems or physical limitations.
+It provides a fantastic, low-impact workout, even for those with health problems or physical limitations.
 Also known as ski walking, this activity turbo-charges a regular fitness walking regimen.
-In fact, it burns as much as 20 percent more calories compared to regular walking.
+In fact, it burns as much as 20 percent more calories compared to normal walking.

-Nordic walking poles help individuals who have issues with their balance, knees, hips, weight, and back, including those who have rods in their backs.
+Nordic walking poles help individuals with issues with their balance, knees, hips, weight, and back, including those with rods in their backs.
 It’s also good for those with multiple sclerosis, Parkinson’s Disease, neuropathy, arthritis, bursitis, scoliosis, lumbar stenosis, fibromyalgia, post-polio, osteoporosis, stroke recovery, cancer recovery, and other limitations to walking.
-Nordic walking is helping thousands of people get off the couch, get outside and start walking safely, effectively launching much-needed walking campaigns.
+Nordic walking is helping thousands of people get off the couch and safely get outside, effectively launching much-needed walking campaigns.

 The Book on Nordic Walking

 Trekking (hiking with poles) and Nordic walking are two different activities that use very different equipment and techniques.
 It may sound silly, but perhaps walking is not just walking.
-The pole angle, weight, grip, and straps are different between the aforementioned modes of walking.
+The pole angle, weight, grip, and straps differ between the walking modes mentioned above.

 Health & Fitness Benefits